Home

 This is what they will look like when you're done.
 Set aside so you can make the filling.

-In a medium bowl, scramble the eggs.
+In a medium bowl, slightly beat the eggs.

 Add the brown sugar, melted butter, salt and vanilla.